-The following are books that have had the greatest impact on my investment philosophy.
-Though that philosophy is heavily influenced by a belief in Austrian School Economics only two of these books deal with Austrian Economics specifically.
-What they do provide however is education and wisdom on how real world markets work, which has allowed me to develop a philosophy that does incorporate the Austrian School.
+The following are books that have had the most significant impact on my investment philosophy.
+Though that philosophy is heavily influenced by a belief in Austrian School Economics, only two of these books deal with Austrian Economics specifically.
+What they do provide, however, is education and wisdom on how real-world markets work, which has allowed me to develop a philosophy that does incorporate the Austrian School.

-I should note, that I have provided links to Amazon where available, simply for the reader’s convenience.
-I have no affiliation with Amazon, and do not receive any compensation for the sale of these books.
+I should note that I have provided links to Amazon where available, solely for the reader’s convenience.
+I have no affiliation with Amazon and do not receive any compensation for the sale of these books.

 10) How to Make Money in Stocks, by William O’Neil (1988)

-Mr. O’Niel’s CANSLIM system is focused on small-cap growth companies.
+Mr. O’Neil’s CANSLIM system focuses on small-cap growth companies.
 In addition the book provides an interesting discussion on the problem of “over-diversification” and how it can affect mutual fund returns.

-9) The (Mis)Behavoir of Markets, a Fractal View of Risk, Ruin & Return by Benoit Mandelbrot and Richard L. Hudson (2004)
+9) The (Mis)Behavior of Markets, a Fractal View of Risk, Ruin & Return by Benoit Mandelbrot and Richard L. Hudson (2004)

 So you think the markets are random?
 The first three pages should quickly dispel you of that notion.
-Of course, non-random should not be mistaken for easily exploitable; but this book will challenge your existing understanding of risk.
+Of course, non-random should not be mistaken for easily exploitable.
+But this book will challenge your current understanding of risk.

 8) Unexpected Returns, Understanding Secular Stock Market Cycles by Ed Easterling (2005)

 Get this book, turn to page 28, and study figure 3.1.

 7) A Viennese Waltz Down Wall Street by Mark Skousen (2013)